-AOPA has compiled easy to understand information concerning TSA’s Alien Flight Student Program (AFSP).
-Below you will find information on applicability, step by step guidance on submitting a request for flight training, and answers to frequently asked questions.
-Information on this page applies to non-U.S. citizens who wish to conduct flight training in an aircraft weighing less than 12,500 (typically under a Category 3 training request).
+AOPA has compiled easy to understand information concerning TSA’s Flight Training Security Program (FTSP).
+Below you will find information on applicability, step by step guidance on submitting a request for flight training, and answers to frequently asked questions Information on this page applies to non-U.S. citizens who wish to conduct flight training in an aircraft weighing less than 12,500 (typically under a Category 3 training request).

-You must participate in the Alien Flight Student Program and undergo a security threat assessment if:
+You must participate in the Flight Training Security Program and undergo a security threat assessment if you are a non-U.S. citizen (includes lawful permanent residents), and:

-As an alien, you are NOT required to participate in the AFSP and undergo a security threat assessment if:
+As a non-U.S. citizen or non-U.S. national, you are NOT required to participate in the FTSP and undergo a security threat assessment if:

 If this rule applies to you, follow the steps below before you begin flight training.
 Click on the steps for further information.